 There's also a similarity (ironically) to the Flametroopers popularized in Jedi: Fallen Order and Jedi: Survivor.

 This is not the first time Din Djarin has faced off against a new sect of Stormtroopers.
-In The Mandalorian series, Stormtroopers shift from the pristine, faceless masses of the Original Trilogy to other remnants, similar to this new, ready-for-cold version.
+In The Mandalorian series, Stormtroopers shift from the pristine, faceless masses of the original trilogy to other remnants, similar to this new, ready-for-cold version.

-The series gave fans new varieties like the flame-wielding Incinerator Troopers or the terrifying, droid-based Dark Troopers.
+The series gave fans new varieties like the flame-wielding Incinerator Troopers and the terrifying, droid-based Dark Troopers.
 The most significant evolution occurs in Season 3, where the classic "cannon fodder" trope is subverted by the introduction of Imperial Armored Commandos (which also had a LEGO set).

 Who's the Villain of Star Wars' Next Movie?